Bruno-Lages/Bruno-Lages/README.md

 </p>

 <p align="left">
   💌 I’m looking to collaborate on projects and help as long as I can.
-If you want some help or just some chat, send me a message on Telegram or Discord:
+If you want some help or just some chat, send me a message on Telegram or Discord(username: bc#3637):
 </p>

 <p align="left">